Plumsail/forms-docs/SharePoint/how-to/list-or-library-inline.rst

 .. title:: Manipulate fields in inline editing mode of List or Library

 .. meta::
-   :description: Prepopulate fields, set fields based on changes in other fields, filter lookup fields
+   :description: How to work with fields when editing List or Library in Inline mode - e.g. prepopulate fields, set fields based on changes in other fields, filter lookup fields

 How to manipulate fields in inline editing mode of List or Library control
 ===========================================================================